marmelab/react-admin/docs/NextJs.md

 React-admin renders a CRUD for users, posts and comments, guessing the data structure from the API response.

-**Tip**: The `<Admin>` component uses the `"use client"` directive, because React-admin is designed as a Single-Page Application, rendered on the client-side.
+**Tip**: Why the `"use client"` directive?
+React-admin is designed as a Single-Page Application, rendered on the client-side.
 It comes with various client-side only libraries (emotion, material-ui, react-query) leveraging the React Context API, and cannot be rendered using React Server components.

 **Tip**: If you migrated from the Pages Router, you might have to delete the `.next` directory in your project to ensure NextJS bundles the client dependencies correctly.